scheme-requests-for-implementation/srfi-126/srfi-126.md

 - `(alist->hashtable hash-function equiv k weakness alist)`

-This procedure is equivalent to `alist->eq-hashtable` except that `make-hashtable` is used to construct the hashtable.
+This procedure is equivalent to `alist->eq-hashtable` except that `make-hashtable` is used to construct the hashtable, with the given `hash-function` and `equiv` arguments.

 - `(weakness <weakness symbol>)` (syntax)